 You can also test out different advertising copy.
 If you’re not sure which features or benefits have the most appeal, run adverts side by side with different messages.
 See which ones work best.

 Or try out different sales promotions.
 What about promo codes and price discounts, for example?
 Limited time offers (e.g. 20% off until this Sunday)?Limited availability offers (e.g. last 50 units left in stock)? (see our advanced e-Commerce selling techniques article for more ideas like this).

-You can test these offers for very little cost.
-A $10 ad spend on Facebook will reach about 600 people currently.
-This is a good test number to see if your social media adverts gets a reaction, before you decide to spend more.
+You can test these quite cheaply.
+A $10 Facebook ad spend will reach about 600 people currently.
+This is a good test number to see if your social media adverts get a reaction, before you decide to spend more.

 Another focus area to drive traffic to your e-Commerce site is search, where you’ll look at :-

-- paid search – where you pay for your site to appear against specific search terms.
+- paid search – you pay for your site to appear against specific search terms.